 - Discriminatory comments related to race, religion, gender, etc.

-- The candidate bad-mouthing previous company or fellow employee
+- The candidate bad-mouthing a previous company or fellow employee

 - Poor communication skills